certbot/certbot/docs/using.rst

 you are likely to want to use the ``-q`` or ``--quiet`` quiet flag to silence all output except errors.

-The ``--force-renew`` flag may be helpful for automating renewal;
-it causes the expiration time of the certificate(s) to be ignored when considering renewal, and attempts to renew each and every installed certificate regardless of its age.
+If you are manually renewing all of your certificates, the ``--force-renewal`` flag may be helpful; it causes the expiration time of the certificate(s) to be ignored when considering renewal, and attempts to renew each and every installed certificate regardless of its age.
 (This form is not appropriate to run daily because each certificate will be renewed every day, which will quickly run into the certificate authority rate limit.)

 Note that options provided to ``certbot renew`` will apply to *every* certificate for which renewal is attempted; for example,